kenheaslip/EducationEngineer/education-engineer/tutorial.md

 Context "kind-kind" modified.
 ```

-4. Deploy your app!
-Kubernetes views its configurations, including app deployments, as a definition of state.
+4. Kubernetes views its configurations, including app deployments, as a definition of state.
 As such, the commands it uses to do the work reflect that.
-In this case, deploying your application is actually applying a config state for a deployment resource.
-Make sure your CLI PWD (present working directory) is the folder that contains the testAppDeploy.yaml file.
+In this case, deploying your application is actually applying a configuration state for a deployment resource.
+Make sure your CLI PWD (present working directory) is set the folder that contains the testAppDeploy.yaml file.
 To apply your configuration, run the command below.

->**Note**: if you opted to change your context, you do not need to include the namespace "-n mylab"

 ```
 kubectl apply -f testAppDeploy.yaml -n mylab
 ```
+>**Note**: if you opted to change your context, you do not need to include the namespace "-n mylab"

 Your result should look similar to the ouput below.
 ```